 The planning question is rarely simple.
 It involves gains budgets, tax lots, benchmark exposure, restricted positions, charitable or estate context, and implementation timing — all interacting simultaneously.

 CPAs and tax advisors often encounter this problem before anyone else does.
 The challenge is having a structured, concrete way to frame the tradeoffs for the client and their advisory team before any decision is made.
+A concentrated position transition CPA analysis resource provides exactly that framework — quantifying tradeoffs across paths before any action is taken.

 The analysis does not constitute tax advice, investment advice, or a compliance determination.
 Final tax treatment, suitability, legal review, and implementation decisions remain with the client and their advisory team.